JoshuaKGoldberg/remove-dependencies/README.md

 ## Usage

 You can invoke `remove-dependencies` on the CLI or via its programmatic Node.js API.
-It will remove all requested dependencies from `dependencies`, `devDependencies`, and `peerDependencies`.
+It will remove all requested dependencies from `dependencies` and `devDependencies`.

 ### CLI